Refinishing Old Hardwood Floors

 Initial Sanding

 For old hardwood flooring, we recommend starting with a drum sander.
 This powerful tool is ideal for removing layers of finish and leveling out uneven surfaces.
-However, it requires a steady hand—drum sanders can easily gouge the floors if not used correctly.
+However, it requires a steady hand—drum sanders can easily gouge the hardwood floors if not used correctly.

 Always start with a coarser grit sandpaper, like 36-grit, to tackle the previous layer and any imperfections.
 As you progress, move to finer grits for a smoother finish.

-• Begin in a corner of the room and work your way methodically across the floor.
+- Begin in a corner of the room and work your way methodically across the floor.
 Keep the sander moving at all times — stopping in one spot can create deep scratches or gouges that are difficult to fix.

-When working on old hardwood floors, a couple of challenges commonly arise that require special attention.
+When working on timeworn wood floors, a couple of challenges commonly arise that require special attention.
 One of them is dealing with wood variations.
 It’s not uncommon for different types of wood to be mixed within a single floor, especially in older homes.
 These different woods can sand at different rates due to their varying hardness.
 As you sand, pay close attention to these differences, adjusting your technique to avoid over-sanding the softer wood types.

-Finally, controlling dust is a critical part of the sanding process.
+Finally, controlling dust is a critical part of the process.
 Sanding hardwood floors generates a significant amount of dust, which can be a nuisance and affect the quality of the finish.
 Use a sander equipped with a dust collection system and vacuum the area frequently during the process.
 Now going to the next step!

 Cleaning, Filling, and Final Sanding

-Filling Gaps and Cracks
+Filling Gaps and Cracks Before You Refinish Hardwood Floors

 Aged hardwood floors often have gaps between the boards or cracks that have developed over time.
-These imperfections add character, but they also need to be addressed to ensure a smooth, stable surface.
+These imperfections add character, but they also need to be addressed to ensure a smooth, stable floor.
 This is a really important step.

 For larger gaps between boards, use a flexible, wood-colored filler.
 This filler moves with the wood as it expands and contracts, reducing the risk of future cracks.
 Apply the filler with a putty knife, pressing it firmly into the gaps.
 Once the filler is in place, smooth it out with the flat edge of the knife to ensure it’s level with the surrounding wood.